 I'll tell you what I want to do too.

-I know, because we've had farmers call this program a number of times in the past.
+I know because we've had farmers call this program a number of times in the past.

-Remember the guy last time stopped his tractor in the middle of farming.
+Remember the guy last time stopped his tractor in the middle of farming?

 I'm just curious.

-I will if if you're on the line right now, please bear with us.
+If you're on the line right now, please bear with us.

-We're gonna hang up on you.
+We're going to hang up on you.

-Because if I was a farmer, and I heard this idiot from New York, a New York mayor lecturing me about how easy I could teach anybody to be a farmer.
+Because if I was a farmer and I heard this idiot from New York, a New York mayor, lecturing me about how easy I could teach anybody to be a farmer, it's so breathtakingly arrogant to me.

 It's so dumb.